-Pr Process for the Selection and Appointment of New Directors 1 Determine selection criteria The NC, in consultation with the Board, identifies the needs of the Board in terms of directors' skillsets and experience.
-2 Search for suitable candidates Candidates would first be sourced through the directors' and/or key management personnels' network of contacts and referrals.
+Process for the Selection and Appointment of New Directors Determine selection The NC, in consultation with the Board, identifies the needs of the Board in terms of directors' skillsets and criteria experience.
+2 Search for suitable Candidates would first be sourced through the directors' candidates and/or key management personnels' network of contacts and referrals.
 The NC may engage a talent acquisition firm, if necessary.
-3 Assess shortlisted candidates Suitable candidates would be shortlisted for interview by the NC and for assessment for suitability as director of the Company.
-4 Appoint candidate as director The NC would recommend the selected candidate to the Board for consideration and approval.
+3 Assess shortlisted Suitable candidates would be shortlisted for interview by candidates the NC and for assessment for suitability as director of the Company.
+Appoint candidate 4 The NC would recommend the selected candidate to the as director Board for consideration and approval.